-Important: Even if your 6- or 7-year-old students identify with the opposite gender, this does not mean that they will be transgender.
+Important: Even if your 6- or 7-year-old child identifies with the opposite gender, this does not mean that they will be transgender.
 Therefore, a supportive approach with questions and information is recommended.
-Throughout their early childhood, your students will go through periods in which they will seek confidence, autonomy and then pride (Erikson, 1980).
-In order not to undermine these various goals, it is important not to rush your students in their quest for identity.
+Throughout their early childhood, your child will go through periods in which they will seek confidence, autonomy and then pride (Erikson, 1980).
+In order not to undermine these various goals, it is important not to rush your child in their quest for identity.
 Your role is to be a guide, answer their questions and support their autonomy to develop a sense of self.

 During periods of gender questioning, some children may be inclined to feel curious about their peers' bodies, for example, wanting to check if another child has a penis.
 It is important to always encourage and advocate respect for others based on the principles of personal boundaries: "It's Marc's body, not yours."

+D0s

+- Ask and answer questions

+- Give your child the freedom to choose

+- Guide your child using games

+- Promote acceptance

+- Appreciate differences

+- Encourage your child to explore

+- Remind your child that they are loved and appreciated

+- Remind children that they are always loved and appreciated

+DON'Ts

-D0s - Ask and answer questions - Give children the freedom to choose - Guide children using games - Promote gender diversity and acceptance - Appreciate differences - Encourage children to explore - Remind children that they are always loved and appreciated DON'Ts - Punish children for their gender-related activities and desires - Impose gender-based activities - Ignore negative attitudes towards gender or questions - Discourage, shame or ridicule - Insist that they be like everyone else - Impose binary gender-based activities and impose rigid gender role stereotyping This booklet does not present the full spectrum of gender and gender expression, as certain concepts are still being studied.
-Above all, it is recommended to use it to promote children's optimal development.
-BIBLIOGRAPHICAL REFERENCES Bee, H. et Boyd, D. (2011).
+- Punish your child for their gender-related decisions - · Impose gender-based activities - Ignore negative attitudes towards gender or questions - Discourage, shame or ridicule - Insist that they be like everyone else - Impose binary gender-based activities and impose rigid gender role stereotyping

+This booklet does not present the full spectrum of gender and gender expression, as certain concepts are still being studied.
+Above all, it is recommended to use it selectively to promote your child's optimal development.

+BIBLIOGRAPHICAL REFERENCES

+Bee, H. et Boyd, D. (2011).
 Les âges de la vie.
-Psychologie du développement humain, 4° édition, Montréal : Éditions du Renouveau Pédagogique inc. De Vries, A. L. C., Doreleijers, T. A. H., Steensma, T. D., & Cohen-Kettenis, P. T. (2011).
+Psychologie du développement humain, 4° édition, Montréal : Éditions du Renouveau Pédagogique inc.

+De Vries, A. L. C., Doreleijers, T. A. H., Steensma, T. D., & Cohen-Kettenis, P. T. (2011).
 Psychiatric comorbidity in gender dysphoric adolescents.
 Journal of Child Psychology and Psychiatry, and Allied Disciplines, 52(11), 1195-1202.

 Fisk, N. (1974a).
 Gender dysphoria syndrome: The conceptualization that liberalizes indications for total gender reorientation and implies a broadly based multi-dimensional rehabilitative regimen [Editorial comment].
 Western Journal of Medicine, 120, 386-391.

 Kohlberg (1966).
 A cognitive-developmental analysis of children's sex role concepts and attitudes.
 In E. E. Maccoby (Ed.), The development of sex differences (pp. 82-172).
-Stanford, CA: Standford University Press Lawrence, A. (2003).
+Stanford, CA: Standford University Press

+Lawrence, A. (2003).
 Factors associated with satisfaction of regret following male-to-female sex reassignment surgery.
 Archive of sexual behavior, 32, 299-315.

 Leinbach, M.D. et Fagot, B. (1993).
-Infant Behavior and Development, 16 (3) Lewis, M. (1991).
+Infant Behavior and Development, 16 (3)

+Lewis, M. (1991).
 Ways of knowing: Objective self-awareness of consciousness.
 Developmental Review, 11, 231-243.

 Martin, C. L., & Ruble, D. N. (2010).
 Patterns of Gender Development.
 Annual Review of Psychology, 61, 353-381.
-Novelle A., 2006, Identité sexuée : construction et processus, in Filles-Garçons.
-Socialisation différenciée ?
-Grenoble, PUG, collection Vies sociales : 9-26.
-Papalia DE, Olds SW, Feldman RD.
-Psychologie du développement humain, 7th ed.
-Montréal : Chenelière McGraw-Hill, 2010.

 Slaby, R. G. & Frey, K. S. (1975).
 Development of gender constancy and selective attention to same-sex models.
 Child Development, 46, 849-856.
-PARTNERS

-CREDITS
+Thériault, C. G et Vadnais, M. CHU Sainte-Justine, pédopsychiatrie (2017)

+PARTENAIRES

+CRÉDITS

 ORIGINAL IDEA

 Jasmin Roy

 PROJECT LEADERSHIP AND COORDINATION

 Jasmin Roy, President

 Jasmin Roy Sophie Desmarais Foundation

 Mylène Isabelle, Project Manager

 Jasmin Roy Sophie Desmarais Foundation

 SCENARIO RESEARCH AND WRITING

-Jasmin Roy

-Jean-Sébastien Bourré
+Jasmin Roy Jean-Sébastien Bourré

-WRITING OF THE TEACHERS', PARENTS' AND
+WRITING OF THE TEACHERS', PARENTS' AND AWARENESS BOOKLETS

-AWARENESS BOOKLETS

-Marie-Claire Sancho, PhD student in Education,

-MSc in Psychology and Professor
+Marie-Claire Sancho, PhD student in Education, MSc in Psychology and Professor

-WRITING OF THE SOCIAL AND EMOTIONAL
+WRITING OF THE SOCIAL AND EMOTIONAL LEARNING BOOKLET

-LEARNING BOOKLET

 Jean-Sébastien Bourré, M.A.

 CONSULTANTS

 Kenneth Jeffers

 Julien Leroux-Richardson, ATQ President

 Marie-Claire Sancho, PhD student in Education,

 MSc in Psychology and Professor

 Jean-Sébastien Bourré, M.A.